nick-mancuso/astronomy-journal/advanced_image_enhancement/README.md

 > What do you think these filters are designed to enhance?

 These filters seem to enhance valleys and channels the most.

-## Convolution by Unsharp Masking

-TODO: complete this section